DO YOU HAVE A FAVORITE SOUP RECIPE? THIS IS MINE.

 2 cups dried white cannellini beans, picked over and washed

 2 bay leaves

 1 tablespoon salt

-5. Add parsley and serve as is or with a sprinkle of grated parmesan cheese.
+Add parsley.
+Mix well and serve piping hot as is or sprinkled with Parmesan cheese.